 - 6.4 The common law right is based on the principle that any Member has a right to inspect Council documents if access is reasonably necessary to enable the Member to perform his/her duties as a Member of the Council commonly referred to as the "need to know" principle. - 6.5 The exercise of this common law right depends upon the Member's ability to demonstrate that he/she has the necessary "need to know".
 This question will initially be determined by the Executive Director who holds the document in question.
-In the event of a dispute, the question should be referred to the Chief Executive (taking advice if necessary from the Monitoring Officer). - 6.6 A "need to know", and therefore a right to inspect, will not exist in relation to:
+In the event of a dispute, the question should be referred to the Chief Executive (taking advice if necessary from the Monitoring Officer).

-- A document which forms part of the internal workings of another party group; The working draft of an officer's report before it has been authorised for circulation to Council or other committee; - Personal information covered by the provisions of the Data Protection Act. - 6.7 In some areas there are specific statutory codes which deal with the treatment of confidential information.
+- 6.6 A "need to know", and therefore a right to inspect, will not exist in relation to: - A document which forms part of the internal workings of another party group; - The working draft of an officer's report before it has been authorised for circulation to Council or other committee; - Personal information covered by the provisions of the Data Protection Act. - 6.7 In some areas there are specific statutory codes which deal with the treatment of confidential information.
 This is especially true of Education and Social Work records.
 At all times, both Members and officers must recognise the need to operate within the overall legislative framework surrounding information. - 6.8 There is no automatic right to confidentiality of any communication.
 Members and officers need to be aware that the Council is subject to the rigours of the Freedom of Information (Scotland) Act and Environmental Information (Scotland) Regulations and Re-use of Public Sector Information Regulations which require the Council to provide, subject to exceptions, recorded information held by it. - 6.9 Members and officers should be aware of the provisions of the Data Protection Act 2018 which incorporates the provisions of the General Data Protection Regulation.
 Anyone who holds personal information may require to be registered with the Information Commissioner's Office (ICO).
 Personal information obtained through the Council, such as committee reports or information provided by Officers is covered by the Council's registration and requires to be handled in accordance with the Council's procedures for processing such information.
 Information obtained through a political party of which you are a member is likely to be covered by that Party's registration.
-Similarly, it requires to be handled in accordance with the Party's procedures for processing such information However if Members hold personal information (such as details of constituent enquiries), and most will do so, they will require to be individually registered under the Data Protection Act.
+Similarly, it requires to be handled in accordance with the Party's procedures for processing such information.
 When holding personal information Members must abide by the following rules:- - Members must have some legitimate basis for holding and using the information, usually because your constituent has provided their personal information to enable you to investigate their concern.
 As long as the information is used for this purpose, the constituent's consent is the basis on which you can share this information with others to investigate their concern.
-In other words, if a constituent or other member of the public asks you to resolve an issue you are allowed to contact officers to attempt to resolve the issue on behalf of your constituent. - o Only use the information for the purposes for which it was given. - You should ensure that any personal information which you hold is stored securely, whether in electronic or paper format. - You should not keep the information any longer than you need to.
+In other words, if a constituent or other member of the public asks you to resolve an issue you are allowed to contact officers to attempt to resolve the issue on behalf of your constituent. - Only use the information for the purposes for which it was given. - You should ensure that any personal information which you hold is stored securely, whether in electronic or paper format. - $\circ$ You should not keep the information any longer than you need to.